 The B.S.H.S. in Health Science is for students that desire to pursue graduate degrees in Physical Therapy, Occupational Therapy, Physician Assistant, Chiropractic Medicine, or Medicine.
 Coursework will cover an in-depth core of anatomy, exercise physiology, rehabilitation practices, biomechanics and human movement science courses.
 Each student will choose a concentration in either Pre-Chiropractic, Pre-Physical Therapy, Pre-Physician's Assistant or Pre-Occupational Therapy in order to complete the various per-requisites for graduate schools in Texas.
 Students may declare as a Health Science major at any time if they have completed less than 60 hours of course work.
+Upon the completion of 45 credit hours, students must have a GPA of at least 3.0 to continue in the program.
 Following the completion of 60 hours, a Health Science major is required to maintain a minimum cumulative 3.2 GPA.
 A student who has a GPA lower than the minimum requirements will be required to change their major.

 see Bachelor of Science in Health Sciences Degree Academic Core (p.
-85)
+75)